baruchiro/gh-prstuck/README.md

 ### Available Now
 - `gh prstuck stuck` - Find out what's keeping your PRs stuck
 - `gh prstuck list` - Interactive UI to organize PRs into features
+  - Press `a` to view your authored PRs
+  - Press `r` to view PRs where you're requested as reviewer
+  - Press `s` to view PRs assigned to you
   - Navigate with ↑/↓ arrows
   - Press Enter to select a PR
   - Choose existing feature or create new one